Is a DUI in College going to ruin your life?

 If this is your second DUI you could spend up to a year in prison, not to mention fines of at least $2,100, plus you’ll lose your driving privileges for at least a year, have to get an SR-22 and possibly an ignition interlock device..

 Where Can I Get Help?

-Contacting the Law Office of David B. Tarr as soon as possible after you’ve been charged with a DUI if you’re a college student will give yourself the best chance of being completely exonerated from your charges or at least securing a significant reduction in both charge and punishment.
-Mr. Tarr is available 24/7 to answer your call if you find yourself charged with DUI, or any other crime.
+If you want the best chance of being completely exonerated from your charges, or at least securing a significant reduction in both charge and punishment, you need a local lawyer experienced in South Carolina’s DUI laws.
+David Tarr is available 24/7 to answer your call if you find yourself charged with DUI, or any other crime.